-We now define the \textit{counterfactual risk}, which is the expected counterfactual loss and serves as the primary estimand of interest.
-We also define the \textit{conditional counterfactual risk}, which conditions on the observed covariates. \begin{definition}[Counterfactual Risk and Conditional Counterfactual Risk] Given the counterfactual loss $\ell$, the counterfactual risk $R(D^\ast; \ell)$ of decision $D^\ast$ is given by,
+Next, we define the \textit{counterfactual risk}, or the expected counterfactual loss, which serves as the primary estimand of interest.
+We also define the \textit{conditional counterfactual risk}, which conditions on the observed covariates.